merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 It seems like `Genome_122` is the nitrogen-fixing MAG that we have been looking for.
 In fact, [supplementary table S5](https://static-content.springer.com/esm/art%3A10.1186%2Fs40168-020-00826-9/MediaObjects/40168_2020_826_MOESM6_ESM.xlsx) from the Cao _et al_ paper indicates that (according to GTDB-Tk) this MAG belongs to the _Immundisolibacter_ genus.
 Well, we have seen enough of the alignments to know that this taxonomy is probably _not_ correct, but it was the closest match on NCBI.
 This is enough to verify that we found the correct MAG.

+So a MAG of our population of interest has already been binned, which means we _might_ not have to bin it ourselves.
+But this MAG was binned automatically without any manual refinement, which as we know can [be problematic](https://merenlab.org/2020/01/02/visualizing-metagenomic-bins/).
+Is this MAG complete?
+Is it chimeric?
+As we investigate it further in the next section, keep these questions in mind (though I'm sure you already can predict the answers, considering that we _are_ going to bin this population ourselves before the end of this blog post).

 ## Distribution of Genome_122 in the global oceans

 Thus far, we've 1) identified a nitrogen-fixing population in the Arctic Ocean, 2) inferred its novelty from its lack of matches to NCBI and a collection of known _nifH_ genes, and 3) found its corresponding MAG in the Cao _et al_ data.
 Our next question is - where does this population occur across the world?
 Can it be found only in the Arctic, or is it a globally-distributed population (that for some reason has not yet been characterized in temperate oceans)?
 Is it limited to the surface ocean, or can it live in the deep?